MarkhamLee/NBA_Combine/ReadMe.md

 **Included in this repository are the following files:**

 * NBA_Project(Revised).ipynb is the Jupyter notebook that contains the original code, some additions I after I had turned the project in also has analyses/write-up embedded into it.
 This is the primary source of the code for this project, and is more up to date than the individual python files.
+* NBA_Project(Revised).pdf is a PDF version of the Jupyter Notebook, easier to consume for people that want to see the code but may not have a Jupyter environment.
 * NBA_Report(FINAL).pdf is a detailed report of the project's findings: inclusive of visualizations, analysis, caveats and discussion of potential future enhancements.
 Those looking for results and analysis should look at this file.
 * high_level_summary(FINAL).pdf is a more academic style summary, it goes into more depth on the reasoning behind doing the project, research questions, methodology and problems encountered and provides a high level summary of the results.
 It's the "why and the how" more than it is a deep dive into the results.
 * nba_stats contains the files with NBA player statistics
 * new_data contains the file with the NBA Combine information
 * data_analysis.py contains the code that generates all of the visualizations, it's the original code from the assignment, save the additional code I added to the Jupyter notebook